-- You do not need to request the Level 2 Appeal.
-We will automatically send any denials (in whole or in part) to the IRE.
-You will be notified when this happens. - The IRE is hired by Medicare and is not connected with this plan. - You may ask for a copy of your file by calling Member Services at 1-866-549-8289 (TTY: 711) from 8 a.m. to 8 p.m., Monday through Friday.
-After hours, on weekends and on holidays, you may be asked to leave a message.
-Your call will be returned within the next business day. - → The IRE must give you an answer to your Level 2 Appeal within 30 calendar days of when it gets your appeal.
-This rule applies if you sent your appeal before getting medical services or items. - " However, if the IRE needs to gather more information that may benefit you, it can take up to 14 more calendar days.
-If the IRE needs extra days to make a decision, it will tell you by letter. - → If you had "fast appeal" at Level 1, you will automatically have a fast appeal at Level 2.
-The IRE must give you an answer within 72 hours of when it gets your appeal. - " However, if the IRE needs to gather more information that may benefit you, it can take up to 14 more calendar days.
+- The IRE must give you an answer to your Level 2 Appeal within 30 calendar days of when it gets your appeal (or within 7 calendar days of when it gets your appeal for a Medicare Part B prescription drug).
+This rule applies if you sent your appeal before getting medical services or items. - O However, if the IRE needs to gather more information that may benefit you, it can take up to 14 more calendar days.
 If the IRE needs extra days to make a decision, it will tell you by letter.
+The IRE can't take extra time to make a decision if your appeal is for a Medicare Part B prescription drug. - If you had a "fast appeal" at Level 1, you will automatically have a fast appeal at Level 2.
+The IRE must give you an answer within 72 hours of when it gets your appeal. - However, if the IRE needs to gather more information that may benefit you, it can take up to 14 more calendar days.
+If the IRE needs extra days to make a decision, it will tell you by letter.
+The IRE can't take extra time to make a decision if your appeal is for a Medicare Part B prescription drug.